rust-lang/rust/doc/tutorial.md

 ## Polymorphic traits

 Traits may contain type parameters.
-This defines a trait for generalized sequence types:
+A trait for generalized sequence types is:

 ~~~~
 trait seq<T> {